clottman/elizabethzaleski/book.md

 As Zaleski writes, “If you’ll bear with me, we’re going to get a bit technical.
 And then, I promise, it will all start to matter.”

 # But is it any good?
-Yes, it's better than most books.
+Yes.
+It's better than most books.

 # Why would I want to read a book about failure?
 Isn't that depressing?